Justice Society of America: DC Rebirth (2011–2017)

-In the Watchmen sequel Doomsday Clock, Doctor Manhattan recalls various events in which he indirectly killed Alan Scott and thus brought about changes in the timeline.
+In Doomsday Clock, Doctor Manhattan recalls various events in which he indirectly killed Alan Scott and thus brought about changes in the timeline.
 On July 16, 1940, Alan Scott was riding on a train over a collapsing bridge, but he survived by grabbing onto a green lantern.
 He continues his life, eventually "sitting at a round table wearing a mask" and later testifying before the House Un-American Activities Committee but refusing to implicate anyone in his employ.
-On July 16, 1940, again, Doctor Manhattan moves the lantern six inches out of Alan Scott's reach so that Scott dies in the train accident and leaves no family behind.
-At the Daily Planet, Lois Lane finds a flash-drive showing footage of various members of the Justice Society of America such as Alan Scott, Jay Garrick, Doctor Fate, Hawkman, Hourman, Sandman, and Spectre.
-Lois did not know about the Justice Society until now.
-When Doctor Manhattan first arrived in the DC Universe, he witnesses the creation of the JSA and each of its founding members superhero personas.
-In one timeline (Golden Age/Earth-2), Doctor Manhattan watches as the JSA wait for the arrival of Superman to formally create their team.
+On July 16, 1940, again, Manhattan moves the lantern six inches out of Scott's reach so that Scott dies in the train accident and leaves no family behind.
+At the Daily Planet, Lois Lane finds a flash-drive showing footage of the Justice Society, who she does not know of.
+When Manhattan first arrived in the DC Universe, he witnesses the creation of the JSA and each of its founding members superhero personas.
+In one timeline (Golden Age/Earth-2), Manhattan watches as the JSA wait for the arrival of Superman to formally create their team.
 This then changes to a timeline (Post-Crisis/New Earth) where Superman was not a founding member and did not arrive until 1956.
-Curious about the importance of Superman and what would happen if time were to be changed and how it would affect him, Doctor Manhattan prevented Alan Scott from becoming Green Lantern.
+Curious about the importance of Superman and what would happen if time were to be changed and how it would affect him, Manhattan prevented Alan Scott from becoming Green Lantern.
 This in turn created the New 52 Universe, and with it, the creation of the Justice Society of America was erased.
-When Doctor Manhattan undoes the experiment that erased the Justice Society and the Legion of Super-Heroes, the Justice Society (consisting of Atom-Smasher, Cyclone, Damage, Doctor Fate, Doctor Mid-Nite II, Flash, Green Lantern, Hawkman, Hourman II, Jade, Jakeem Thunder and Johnny Thunderbolt, Liberty Belle, Mister Terrific, Obsidian, Power Girl, Sandman II, Stargirl, S.T.R.I.P.E., Wildcat I, and Wildcat II) appears to help Superman fight the rampaging metahumans.
+When Manhattan undoes the experiment that erased the Justice Society and the Legion of Super-Heroes, the Justice Society appears to help Superman fight the rampaging metahumans.
 Afterwards, the Justice Society investigates the Department of Metahuman Affairs which led to the arrest of those involved.